Family History Research in Scotland

 Other records in the NAS include legal records and hundreds of estate and commercial archives.

-Most local authorities and health boards have an archive, which, like their equivalents south of the Border, are a fantastic repository of all kinds of documents that date back hundreds of years.
+Most local authorities, health boards and universities have archives, which, like their equivalents south of the Border, are a fantastic repository of all kinds of documents that date back hundreds of years.